jazzband/website/docs/index.md

 ### Introduction

 Jazzband was born out of the stress of maintaining an Open Source project alone for a longer time.
-As such it's aimed at projects with only few maintainers that have not achieved creating a community of maintainers yet.
+As such it's aimed at projects with only a few maintainers that have not achieved creating a community of maintainers yet.

-Jazzband strives to enable broader collaboration between the users by bringing down the walls that prevent them to become contributors.
+Jazzband strives to enable broader collaboration between the users by bringing down the walls that prevent them from becoming contributors.

 Jazzband tries to foster participation by the community and shared responsibilty within its membership.
 It helps keeping projects alive as